Experts discuss the potential for nuclear power in Ireland.

 Above all, is it safe?

 This extract from the opening of the programme explains the background to the proposed nuclear plant.

-This edition of 'Seven Days' was broadcast on 4 February 1975.
+This episode of 'Seven Days' was broadcast on 4 February 1975.